May 6, 2021

 Pastoral Care is making arrangements to keep in contact with those who are in need of it – seniors in Seniors Homes, etc. via phone calls and, if feasible, visits.
 We will be providing assistance to those who have challenges with online registrations for vaccinations.

 We are arranging for volunteers to do shopping and provide transportation to vaccination centres for senior members over 70.
-Phone and leave a voice message or email email@example.com.
+Phone and leave a voice message or email"> .
 We check messages twice daily.

 We continue to have expenses, such as utilities and salaries.
 If you are not on PAR, offering can be provided as follows:

 Direct deposit to church bank account (if you have Internet banking).
-Go to E-transfer on your bank website and send a transfer to firstname.lastname@example.org or email@example.com.
+For normal offering donations, go to e-transfer on your bank website and send a transfer to , For UCW contributions, send the e-transfer to .
 We will know automatically who sent funds such that your donation can be entered into our church donation records.
 Click here for guidance.

 Canada Helps at https://www.canadahelps.org/en/dn/13238.
 Canada Helps issues the appropriate receipts; they are not recorded in the church records.